 - Origins Available:

 The ancestors of the Muchmore family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Essex.
 The name, however, is a reference to Montfitchett in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Muchmore family

-Another 357 words (26 lines of text) covering the years 1214, 1296 and 1312 are included under the topic Early Muchmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Muchmore research.
+Another 180 words (13 lines of text) covering the years 1214, 1296 and 1312 are included under the topic Early Muchmore History in all our PDF Extended History products and printed products wherever possible.

 Muchmore Spelling Variations